wavemaker/docs/learn/app-development/services/database-services/working-stored-procedures.md

 We recommend using methods from this layer in custom Java services.

 - Class with name ProcedureExecutorService is generated in the .service package.
 For eg: for service hrdb, class name will be HrdbProcedureExecutorService.
-- Method with name execute<procedureName> will be generated for all configured procedures.
+- Method with name execute &lt;procedureName&gt; will be generated for all configured procedures.

 :::important
 - As mentioned in Models -> Procedures naming convention, if Request type generated for that procedure it will expected as argument otherwise all IN parameters expects as arguments.
-- Response type will be <procedureName>Response.
+- Response type will be &lt;procedureName&gt; Response.
 In case of procedure not returning any properties it uses Void
 :::

 [![](/learn/assets/proc_services.png)](/learn/assets/proc_services.png)